rasheedgm/nukery/README.md

-# Nukery: A Lightweight Nuke Scripting Mock
+# Nukery: A Lightweight Nuke Python Mock

 ## Introduction
 **Nukery** is a Python library designed to emulate the core features of the Nuke python.
-It allows users to read and manipulate Nuke script files (.nk) using common operations from the Nuke Python API, all without the need for a Nuke license.
+It allows users to read and manipulate Nuke script files (.nk) using common operations from the Nuke Python API, **all without the need for a Nuke license.**

 ## Why Nukery?
 - **Accessibility**: Nukery makes it possible to handle Nuke scripts even without the full Nuke application.